Here’s the good news.

 Metal objects can be heat sinks which means they will absorb some of the resin reaction heat.
 Something like a metal trivet can not only hold your project but can help to absorb some of the heat.

-Confused about why is my resin hot and other things when it comes to creating with epoxy?
+Confused about why my resin is hot and other things when it comes to creating with epoxy?

 I get it because I’ve been there too.
 It’s why I wrote the ebook Resin Fundamentals.
-I’ve taken my sixteen years of resin experience and turned it into an easy-to-read PDF book.
+I’ve taken my seventeen years of resin experience and turned it into an easy-to-read PDF book.
 It shares the important factors you need to know to make something amazing with resin.
 Buy a copy now, and it arrives in your email inbox in minutes.

 Unpublished Blog Posts of Resin Obsession, LLC © 2023 Resin Obsession, LLC